CenterForDigitalHumanities/rerum_server/API.md

 - **`{JSON}`**—Containing various bits of information about the PATCH update.

 A single object is updated by dropping all properties in the JSON payload list like `key:null`.
-If a value is included, it must match to be dropped otherwise an warning is returned to the user . __rerum, @id and ObjectID updates are ignored.
+Keys must match to be dropped otherwise a warning is returned to the user . __rerum, @id and ObjectID updates are ignored.

 - **`{JSON}`**—Containing various bits of information about any PATCH update action.
 The object looks like: